 We’ve declared a climate emergency!

-The cheers were because the Diocese of Bristol had just declared a climate emergency and become the first in the UK to commit to reach net zero carbon emissions by 2030 (20 years earlier than the aim of the national church).
+The cheers were because the Diocese of Bristol had just declared a climate emergency and become the first in the UK to commit to reach net zero carbon emissions by 2030.
 This ground-breaking announcement comes as the wider world seems to be waking up to the severity of the climate crisis.
-Over the past year Greta Thunberg and Extinction Rebellion have become household names, and in Bristol alone we’ve seen the City Council, University and a wealth of local institutions from the Old Vic to the Colston Hall all declaring a climate emergency recently.
+Over the past year, Greta Thunberg and Extinction Rebellion have become household names, and in Bristol alone we’ve seen the City Council, University and a wealth of local institutions from the Old Vic to the Colston Hall all declaring a Climate Emergency recently.

 But this is not about jumping on a band wagon, or being the first past the post.
 As Revd David Stephenson, vicar of St Paul's and Cotham Parish Church, who brought the motion to debate at the Synod, puts it: “Declaring Climate Crisis challenges our own priorities and commits us as churches to work with others to respond to an emergency with global reach.
 Declaration is calling to others; it is also commitment to ourselves and to the gospel.”